luckman212/alfred_clipsaver_workflow/README.md

 It presents images from Alfred's clipboard history via a Script Filter, and allows selecting an image to be extracted, converted to a format of your choice (default is PNG) and placed in a folder of your choosing (default is on the Desktop, in a folder called `saved_clips`).
 You can optionally set the `save_to_current` environment variable to have the workflow save to the currently active Finder window.

-Upon success, the original clipboard entry as well as the .tiff from Alfred's database will be removed.
+Upon success, the original clipboard entry as well as the .tiff from Alfred's database will be removed if you have `delete_after_convert` set to true (File List objects in the clipboard history will remain untouched).

 ## Workflow Variables